Aubrey Carter

 Correct: “I wish I were not addicted to sugar.”

-When you hear someone use the subjunctive wrong, you don’t need to correct them.
+When you hear someone use the subjunctive wrong, we recommend you not correct them.

-They may be doing it intentionally, or they may not know they’re using it wrong because majority says it that way.
+They may be doing it intentionally, or they may not know they’re using it incorrectly.

-Even in a business setting, you don’t need to correct them.
+Even in a business setting, you shouldn’t correct a colleague’s grammar.

 Roleplay